Maerdm/soundscape-search/README.md

 __Acoustic features:__ LAeq_default, N5_default, FavgArith_default, RAavgArith, SavgArith_default, R_default, T_default

-__Additional information:__ Activity Location, FGsource
+__Additional information:__ Activity Location, FGsource (description of the most salient sound source)

+You can find inforamtion about the ranges of each item and general information about the dataset in *dataset/store_to_database.ipynb*.

-Do to privacy policies, we are not allowed to publish the audio files.
+Due to privacy policies, we are not allowed to publish the audio files.
 For testing purposes, we included a tiny dataset consiting of 20 audiofiles (check the dataset folder).
-You can find the entire dataset (without audio files) here: linkt to dataset
+You can find the entire dataset (without audio files) here: https://doi.org/10.5281/zenodo.7858848

 ![editor](https://github.com/Maerdm/soundscape-search/assets/43093891/3fd31bf0-60da-4ecf-9253-940c775391ef)

 ### Running with docker

-1. install mongoDB on your machine and load dataset to the database

-    --> for further information check: *dataset/store_to_database.ipynb*
+1. install mongoDB on your machine and load datasets to the database --> for further information check: *dataset/store_to_database.ipynb*
 2. in backend/src/config.py set the ip adress of ip_audio_server to the ip adress of your local machine
 3. in *frontend/src/ip_config.js*, also set the ip adress of your local machine